Skip to main content

 Simply hold one beer nice and steady, ideally with its bottom pressed down on a table or the bed of your pickup, then use the cap of another bottle to hook and rip off said bottle cap.
 The catch here is that you won’t know for sure which bottle is going to open, so be ready to turn the “opener beer” upright ASAP.
 (The other catch is that at the end of the drinking session, one beer may still be capped!)

-How to Open a Beer Bottle with Money
+How to open a beer bottle with money

-open bottle with money
+Opening a bottle with money

 No, I don’t mean you should pay someone else to open your bottle for you, though that’s probably the easiest way to go about this and other aspects of life, budget permitting.
 What I mean is this: a dollar bill (use a $1, a $50, or a $2, it’s all good!), folded enough times, can create an object solid enough to provide much the same leverage as the lighter we discussed above.
-Start by folding the bill in half across its shorter access (like across the face of the person feature), then fold it in half lengthwise as many times as you can.
-You’ll be left with a dense little rectangle of cash that should help you to leverage open that bottle.

-How to Open a Beer Bottle with an Edge
+How to open a beer bottle with an edge

-open bottle with table edge
+Opening a bottle with a table edge

-This is both one of the most satisfying and most potentially destructive ways to open a beer bottle, so it’s a double win!
+This is one of the most satisfying and most potentially destructive ways to open a beer bottle, so it’s a double win!
 Simply hook the edge of that bottle cap onto the lip of a table, counter, door frame, wall, truck bed, etc., then slam your other hand down onto it.
 If done properly, the cap will fly off!
 If done improperly, you will:

 • Break the bottle’s neck, imperiling your beer and your person.